EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 .. warning::

-  From version 23.1.0, we upgraded :guilabel:`Nimbus` to run as 2 independent processes, 1 binary for the Beacon Chain and 1 binary for the validator (so 2 different services)
+  From version 23.1.0, we upgraded :guilabel:`Nimbus` to run as 2 independent processes, 1 binary for the Beacon Chain and 1 binary for the validator (so 2 different services).

+  If you are using a prior release please upgrade and take into account that you need to run 2 Systemd services.

 :guilabel:`Nimbus` is a full Consensus Layer client written in Nim.

 .. csv-table::